mlir-school/mlir-school.github.io/open-friday-with-schedule.md

 ---

-Join us for our Open Friday, titled **MLIR (Un)School Meets Compiler Community**.
-On Friday 12th of September.
+Join us for our Open Friday, titled **MLIR (Un)School Meets Compiler Community**, on Friday 12th of September.
 This public workshop is the final day of our MLIR (Un)School and offers an opportunity for our international MLIR (Un)School attendees to connect with the UK compiler community.